MolSSI/cookiecutter-cms/docs/index.rst

 Acknowledgments
 ===============

-This cookiecutter is developed by Levi N. Naden and Jessica Nash from the `Molecular Sciences Software Institute (MolSSI) <http://molssi.org/>`_; and Daniel G. A. Smith of `ENTOS <https://www.entos.ai/>`_.
+This cookiecutter is developed by Levi N. Naden and Jessica A. Nash from the `Molecular Sciences Software Institute (MolSSI) <http://molssi.org/>`_; and Daniel G. A. Smith of `ENTOS <https://www.entos.ai/>`_.
 Copyright (c) 2021.